2006 Panama Canal expansion referendum

-The Panama Canal expansion referendum was held on October 22, 2006, when the citizens of Panama approved the Panama Canal expansion project by a wide margin.
+A referendum on expansion of the Panama Canal was held in Panama on October 22, 2006.
+The proposal was approved by 78% of voters.

 Constitutional background

 According to article 325 of the Panamanian Constitution, any proposal for the construction of a third set of locks or a sea-level Canal on the existing route that the Panama Canal Authority (ACP) proposes has to be approved by the executive branch and submitted to the National Assembly for its approval or rejection.
 It also has to be submitted to a national referendum no earlier than three months after its approval by the National Assembly.

 Proposal

 The Panama Canal expansion proposal was presented on April 24, 2006 by President Martín Torrijos to the Panamanian people after years of study by the ACP.
 The largest project at the Canal since its original construction, the expansion doubled its capacity and allowed more traffic.

 The project created a new lane of traffic along the Canal through the construction of a new set of locks.
 Details of the project included the following integrated components: